OleSkaar/Plunder/Index/Features.md

 ## Roll-over dice
 Every dice roll is resolved by rolling a d2o versus a pre-calculated target number.
-No modifiers - what You roll is what you get!
+No modifiers - what you roll is what you get!

 ## Reimagined ability scores
 Three of the six classic ability scores have been completely replaced -each ability score now has clear active uses and passive benefits.
 The new scores are defined in opposition to each other to promote character archetypes.